ModdingLinked

 4. Reload the conflicts filter by right-clicking the tree-view and selecting Apply Filter to show Conflicts,

-5. If there are any, ModGroup the remaining conflicts (that are intentional/harmless) with the method explained below and NOT the one explained for the base ModGroup,
+5. If there are any, Modgroup the remaining conflicts (that are intentional/harmless) with the method explained below and NOT the one explained for the base Modgroup,

-6. (Optional) Reload the conflicts filter like before if you want to make sure the ModGroup is hiding all conflicts as intended, the tree-view should result empty,
+6. (Optional) Reload the conflicts filter like before if you want to make sure the Modgroup is hiding all conflicts as intended, the tree-view should result empty,

 7. Close xEdit and load the next mod, rinse and repeat.